 Day 2: Kathmandu Sightseeing & Trek preparation

-After breakfast, start our sightseeing tour covering some of the UNESCO World Heritage sites including Pashupatinath temple, one of the Hindu’s holiest pilgrimage sites, and the Boudanath stupa, a Buddhist pilgrimage site, and the world’s largest Stupa.
-Later in the evening, we will have a short briefing regarding the planning and preparation of the trek.
+After breakfast, we shall start our sightseeing tour covering some of the UNESCO World Heritage sites.
+This may include the Pashupatinath temple, one of the Hindu’s holiest pilgrimage sites, and the Boudanath stupa, a Buddhist pilgrimage site.
+In the evening, we will have a short briefing regarding the planning and preparation of the trek.
 Overnight in Kathmandu.

 Day 3: Fly to Lukla-Trek to Phakding(2652m)

-After breakfast transfer to the domestic airport to board a flight to Lukla (2810m).
-The flight to Lukla would be one of the scenic lifetime experiences.
-Upon arrival gather our gears and head towards Phakding.
-The trail passes through the beautiful village of Chaurikharka and reaches Phakding in about three hours.
-The trail to Phakding lets you discover the green landscape with a scenic view of Kusum Kanguru.
+After breakfast, transfer to the domestic airport to board a flight to Lukla (2810m).
+The flight to Lukla would be a lifetime experience.
+Upon arrival, we shall gather our gears and head towards Phakding.
+The trail passes through the beautiful village of Chaurikharka and arrive at Phakding in about three hours.
+The trek to Phakding lets you discover the green landscape with a scenic view of Kusum Kanguru.
 Overnight in Phakding.

 Day 4: Phakding to Namche Bazaar(3440m/6hrs)

-After breakfast, start trekking through a beautiful pine forest that leads us along the Dudh Koshi River and Hillary Suspension Bridge to reach the Sagarmatha National Park.
-The trail passes through suspension bridges, Dudhkosi river (milky river), green landscape with the view of Kusum Kanguru mountain and reach Bengkar village (2630m) and then to Monjo village (2835).
-The trail further continues passing through few Suspension bridges, Jorsalle village (2740m), the Dudh Koshi, Bhote Koshi river, and reach Chautara from where we get our first glimpse of Mt.
+After breakfast, we shall start trekking through a beautiful pine forest along the Dudh Koshi River and Hillary Suspension Bridge to reach the Sagarmatha National Park.
+The trail goes across several suspension bridges over the Dudhkosi river (milky river).
+Furthermore, it goes past green landscape with the view of Kusum Kanguru and arrives at Bengkar village (2630m), and then continues further to Monjo village (2835).
+The trail further continues past few Suspension bridges, Jorsalle village (2740m), the Dudh Koshi, Bhote Koshi river, and reach Chautara.
+From where we get our first glimpse of Mt.
 Everest.
-Namche Bazar is one of the popular trading posts for Sherpa people.
+From Chautara, we shall continue to Namche Bazaar.
+Namche Bazar is one of the popular trading posts for the Sherpa people.
 It is also an ideal market for visitors to purchase traditional crafts.
 Overnight in Namche Bazaar.

 Day 5: Acclimatization Day

 Today is for acclimatization and altitude adaptation.
 There are several options for how you wish to spend the day.
-We can suggest you for a short hike up to Everest View Hotel passing through Syangboche airstrip.
-Everest View Hotel provides great panoramic views of Everest, Lhotse, Amadablam, Tawache, and many more.
-Visit the Sherpa Cultural Museum and the Everest Photo Gallery on the way to Syangboche and later hike to Khumjung village and interact with local people to learn about their culture, tradition, and lifestyle.
-Return to Namche overnight.
+We can suggest you for a short hike up to Everest View Hotel past Syangboche airstrip.
+Everest View Hotel provides panoramic views of Everest, Lhotse, Amadablam, Tawache, and many more.
+We shall visit the Sherpa Cultural Museum and the Everest Photo Gallery on the way to Syangboche.
+And later, we shall hike to Khumjung village and interact with locals, and learn about their culture, tradition, and lifestyle.
+After the visit, return to Namche overnight.
 Overnight in Namche Bazaar.

 Day 6: Namche Bazaar – Phortse(3810m/5-6hrs)

-Climb steeply out of Namche Bazaar up to the hilltop and follow the uphill path to Mongla with an outstanding view of Thamserku, Kangtega, and Ama Dablam on the way.
+We shall climb steeply out of Namche Bazaar up to the hilltop and follow the uphill path to Mongla with an outstanding view of Thamserku, Kangtega, and Ama Dablam on the way.
 From Mongla descend to Phortse Thanga, lunch at Phortse Thanga, and after lunch descend to the Dudhkoshi river.
-Cross over the bridge and trek uphill through rhododendron forest and finally reach Phortse.
+Cross over the Dudhkoshi River and trek uphill through rhododendron forest and finally reach Phortse.
 Phortse lies just under the snow-covered peaks of Tawoche and Cholatse.
 Overnight in Phortse.

 Day 7: Dole–Machhermo(4,470m/4-5hrs)

-The most outstanding feature of the trail today is the abundance of plant and animal vegetation including wildflowers and Rhododendrons.
-After breakfast cross over the Dudh Koshi river and trek towards Dole.
+The most outstanding feature of the trail today is the abundance of animals and plants, including wildflowers and Rhododendrons.
+After breakfast, cross over the Dudh Koshi river and trek towards Dole.
 It takes about 2 hrs of a steep uphill climb to reach Dole.
-From Dole, the trail climbs up via Lhabarma to Luza offering a good view of Cho Oyu, Kangtega, Thamserku through several summer settlements to Luza, and then finally to Machermo.
+From Dole, the trail climbs up via Lhabarma to Luza with a good view of Cho Oyu, Kangtega, Thamserku through several summer settlements to Luza, and then finally to Machermo.
 Machhermo is the last major settlement on the way up to Gokyo.
-The beautiful stream flowing down from the Kyajo Ri and Phari Lapche mountains runs through the middle of the village and meet the Dudh Koshi river.
+The beautiful stream flowing down from the Kyajo Ri and Phari Lapche mountains runs through the village and meets the Dudh Koshi river.
 Overnight at Machhermo.